agdsdl/DLPanableWebView/README.md

 ```

 #Delegate
-You can implement the 'DLPanableWebViewHandler' protocol and set 'panDelegate' to it.
+You can implement the 'DLPanableWebViewHandler' protocol and handle the pop gesture on start page if you want.

 #License
 --------------------